-There are many “diamond systems” that can be used to aim kick and bank shots.
+There are many “diamond systems” and visual alternatives (with no numbers or “math”) that can be used to aim kick and bank shots.
 Information and demonstrations for many of the most common systems can be found here: bank and kick information and aiming systems.
-Here are demonstrations of the most basic and useful diamond systems:
+Here are demonstrations of the most basic and useful systems:

 Here’s a useful system for aiming two-rail kick shots: